openstack-archive/wsme/doc/types.rst

 Complex types
 -------------

 Complex types are structured types.
-They are defined as simple python classes and will be mapped to adequate structured types in the various protocols.
+They are defined as simple Python classes and will be mapped to adequate structured types in the various protocols.

-A base class for structured types is proposed, :class:`wsme.types.Base`, but is not mandatory.
-The only thing it add is a default constructor.
+A base class for structured types is provided, :class:`wsme.types.Base`, but is not mandatory.
+The only thing it adds is a default constructor.

 The attributes that are set at the class level will be used by WSME to discover the structure.
 These attributes can be:

     -   A datatype -- Any native, user or complex type.
-    -   A :class:`wsattr <wsme.wsattr>` -- Allow to add more information about
+    -   A :class:`wsattr <wsme.wsattr>` -- This allows you to add more information about
         the attribute, for example if it is mandatory.
-    -   A :class:`wsproperty <wsme.wsproperty>` -- Special typed property.
+    -   A :class:`wsproperty <wsme.wsproperty>` -- A special typed property.
 Works
-        like standard properties with additional properties like :class:`wsattr <wsme.wsattr>`.
+        like standard ``property`` with additional properties like :class:`wsattr <wsme.wsattr>`.

-Attributes having a leading '_' in there name will be ignored, as well as the ones that are none of the above list.
-It means the type can have functions, they will not get in the way.
+Attributes having a leading '_' in their name will be ignored, as well as the attributes that are not in the above list.
+This means the type can have methods, they will not get in the way.

 Example